 Onboarding

 Great first impression.
-When players open the app for the first time, they are greeted by clear value proposition and an easy way to sign up.
+When players open the app for the first time, they are greeted by a clear value proposition and an easy way to sign up.

 No socials?
 No problem.
 Creating an account with an email address is simple and straightforward.